lovemecomputer/unity-float-extension-methods/README.md

 currentPercentage = (currentLerpTime/lerpDuration).Smooth0to1(smoothType);
 ```

-Now it's easy to swith between smoothing modes in the Inspector window:
+Now it's easy to switch between smoothing modes in the Inspector window:

 ![example of SmoothType dropdown in Inspector window](images/smooth-type-dropdown-example.png)